850-222-3803

 ABOUT FAANS

-Established in 1979, the Florida Association of Academic Nonpublic Schools (FAANS) is comprised of 22 member associations, 15 of which are recognized “Accrediting Member” associations.
-FAANS members represent approximately 1,300 Florida nonpublic schools with more than 300,000 students.
+Established in 1979, the Florida Association of Academic Nonpublic Schools (FAANS) is comprised of 23 member associations.
+FAANS members represent approximately 1,500 Florida nonpublic schools with more than 250,000 students.
 FAANS represents all of the major faith-based and non- sectarian accrediting agencies as well as non-accrediting organizations operating in Florida, encompassing the vast majority of the nonpublic schools within Florida’s 67 Counties.

 While FAANS does NOT accredit individual schools, the Association leads the way in establishing the highest standard and expectations for approved agencies accrediting schools in the state of Florida.